AlbertMedina/3.1-Patterns-Nivell1/README.md

 2. Locate the three packages (level1, level2, level3).
 3. Inside each package, locate and open the file "Main.java".
 4. Run each one from the IDE.
+5. Tests for each level can also be found in the test folder.